Unity-Technologies/Addressables-Sample/README.md

 This script will:
 1. Create the config files necessary for creating [custom asset packs](https://docs.unity3d.com/Manual/play-asset-delivery.html#custom-asset-packs)
    - Each asset pack will have a directory named “{asset pack name}.androidpack” in the 'Assets/PlayAssetDelivery/Build/CustomAssetPackContent' directory.
    - **Note**: All .bundle files created from a previous build will be deleted from the 'Assets/PlayAssetDelivery/Build/CustomAssetPackContent' directory.
    - Each .androidpack directory also contains a ‘build.gradle’ file.
 If this file is missing, Unity will assume that the asset pack uses "on-demand" delivery.
 2. Generate files that store build and runtime data that are located in the 'Assets/PlayAssetDelivery/Build' directory:
    - Create a 'BuildProcessorData.json' file to store the build paths and .androidpack paths for bundles that should be assigned to custom asset packs.
 At build time this will be used by the PlayAssetDeliveryBuildProcessor to relocate bundles to their corresponding .androidpack directories.
    - Create a 'CustomAssetPacksData.json' file to store custom asset pack information to be used at runtime.

-##### Configure Runtime Scripts
+##### Create Runtime Scripts that configure custom Addressables properties
-Prepare Addressables to load content from asset packs at runtime (see AddressablesInitSingleton.cs):
+Prepare Addressables to load content from asset packs at runtime (see PlayAssetDeliveryInitialization.cs):
 1. Make sure that the generated asset packs are downloaded.
 2. Configure the custom InternalIdTransformFunc, which converts internal ids to their respective asset pack location.
 3. Load all custom asset pack data from the "CustomAssetPacksData.json" file.